A History of BIRMINGHAM Places & Placenames . . . from A to Y

 In 1726 the Warwick Road was turnpiked and a tollgate was set up at Dolphin Lane near the Dolphin coaching inn.
 The tollgate was referred to as Acocks Green Gate taking its name from Acocks Green House which stood almost opposite.

-The opening and naming in 1852 of Acocks Green Station on the Birmingham & Oxford Railway confirmed the change of name.
-The station, whose present buildings date from 1907, was originally known as Acocks Green & South Yardley - not the station at those locations, but the place at which to disembark for those places.
+In 1852 the station on the Birmingham & Oxford Railway was opened near the hamlet of Westley Brook.
+The station, whose present buildings date from 1907, was known as Acocks Green & South Yardley from 1878 to 1968 - not the station at those locations, but the place at which to disembark for those places.

 Above: Acocks Green station from the Geograph website OS reference SP1283 © Copyright John Evans and licensed for reuse under Creative Commons Licence Attribution-Share Alike 2.0 Generic.
-See Acknowlegements.

 Right: 25 May 1957 GWR 2-6-2T 4108 at Acocks Green with a local train from Moor Street to Leamington Spa.
 Thanks to Robert Darlaston for permission to use this ‘All Rights Reserved’ photograph.
-See Acknowlegements for a direct link to his family website.

-Some of the Acocks' medieval neighbours were also people of means.
+Some of the Acock's medieval neighbours were also people of means.
 There were substantial homesteads in the area that had been set up originally as assarts in the 12th and 13th centuries at a time when the population was expanding.
 Enterprising local families with some capital would set up home on uncultivated land and enclose fields for their own use.
-For this they paid what was called a fine, in effect a rent to the lord of the manor, and a profitable arrangement for both parties.
+For this they paid what was called a fine, in effect a rent to the lord of the manor, a profitable arrangement for both parties.

 Acocks Green remained a tiny rural hamlet in the Worcestershire manor of Yardley until the mid-Victorian period.
 However, when Acocks Green Station opened on the Birmingham & Oxford Railway in 1852, it became possible for better-off residents to commute into Birmingham.
 And it was at time that housing development began.

-St Mary's Church - the east end (actually physically facing south) St Mary's Church - the east end (actually physically facing south)
+St Mary's Church - the east end (actually physically facing south)

-Take a look at the Church of St Mary the Virgin
+The Church of St Mary the Virgin

 St Mary's Church was built early in the development of the district.
 The church stands prominently on the Warwick Road and is a large, tall building made of sandstone in a 13th-century gothic style.
 Designed by J G Bland, it was consecrated in 1866 at a time when new churches in Birmingham were being completed at the rate of more than one every year.